evanwu03/msp432_sprite_renderer/docs/docs.md

 - Add frame boundaries in my run length encoder
 - develop python implementation of decoder
 - Write utility to cocnvert encoded video to a C-style array
-- Optimize euclidean distance calculaitons (they are slow!)
+- ~~Optimize euclidean distance calculaitons (they are slow!)~~ We achieved about 2x speedup by removing the np.sqrt() and precomputing norms